Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 2. Click the *VAT ID* drop-down list and select the appropriate option.
 The following options are available:

   - **Yes**
-  The end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).
+  The customer is a company and, therefore, has a VAT ID number (business-to-business transaction).
   - **No**
-  The end customer is a private individual and, therefore, has no VAT ID number (business-to-customer transaction).
+  The customer is a private individual and, therefore, has no VAT ID number (business-to-customer transaction).
+  - **Any**
+  To match any of the previous two cases

 3. Click the *Country of origin* drop-down list and select the appropriate option.
 Use the drop-down list on the left to select a group of countries or the one on the right to select an individual country.
 As a group of countries, only the **EU - European Union** option is available.
 In the drop-down list of individual countries, all available countries in the system are displayed.
 When a group of countries is selected, the drop-down list on the right is locked.